 6 Epic Free Campsites Near Melbourne, Grampians 3, Pat corden, victoria, driving

-Where can i camp in Victoria for free?
+Where can I go free camping Melbourne or Victoria for free?

-Aswell as the above mentioned sites, Victoria has a range of free campsites.
-Plantation Campground in the Grampians and Anderson’s Garden at Mount Disappointment are both good options.
+As well as the above mentioned sites, Victoria has a range of free campsites.
+Plantation Campground in the Grampians and Anderson’s Garden at Mount Disappointment are also good options.

 Can you camp on the side of the road in Victoria?